Kentucky Statutes

 (1) A person is guilty of promoting human trafficking when the person intentionally:

-(a) Benefits financially or receives anything of value from knowing participation
+(a) Benefits financially or receives anything of value from knowing participation in human trafficking; or

-(2) Promoting human trafficking is a Class D felony unless a victim of the trafficking is
+(2) Promoting human trafficking is a Class C felony unless a victim of the trafficking is under eighteen (18), in which case it is a Class B felony.